antvis/G6/packages/site/docs/apis/layout/D3ForceLayoutOptions.en.md

 **Default**: `{ type: 'grid' }`

-**Required**: false

-**Description**: The initial layout for force-directed layout.
+The initial layout for force-directed layout.
 It will be executed before the force calculation.
 As the result of force-directed layout heavily depends on the initial positions of nodes, configuring `presetLayout` can provide a good initialization for the force-directed layout, allowing the force algorithm to converge faster and achieve a better effect.
 By default, the initial layout is the result of grid layout.

 ## animated